|

 is having a bad time yet you have to go into work or care for your

-conflicting demands on your time.
-If possible, take some time off work or
+Try not to feel guilty about the conflicting demands on your time.
+Take some time off work

-to make your cat comfortable and if possible arrange for somebody to call in and check
+Try to make your cat comfortable and arrange for somebody to

-tell you your cat is bearing up can be enormously comforting.
+call at lunchtime to tell you your cat is bearing up can be enormously

 If you need to take time off work because of your cat, I would simply say